Something new enters the life of your 5-week old baby.

 Sometimes knowing you aren’t alone can be enough to help you cope with a challenging few days of parenting.

-If your 5 week old baby was born on her estimated due date (only 3-5% of babies are!), at around five weeks she will experience her first Wonder Week.
+If your 5-week old baby was born at term, at around five weeks old she will experience her first Wonder Week.

-The first of ten recognisable developmental leaps in a baby’s first 18 months of life, leap one is all about changing sensations.
+The first of ten recognizable developmental leaps in a baby’s first 18 months of life, leap one is all about changing sensations.

-While your baby is processing the world around him and working through this development, you will find he will feed more frequently, be more wakeful and need more help to settle.
+While your little one is processing the world around him and working through this development, you will find he will feed more frequently, be more wakeful, and need more help to settle.

 One way to support him during this time while still getting other things done is babywearing.